adavals/mongodb-geonear/README.md

 ## Result with my location
 The nearest store :coffee:

-Although the name of the store was not correct, it was the correct location of the store closest to my location according its coordinates.
-It seems this dataset may have some incorrect information.
+Although the store name was not correct, it was the correct location of the closest store to my location based on their coordinates.
+It appears that this dataset may have incorrect information.